-Compared to the rest of the San Diego market, the Mission Hills submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the San Diego market, the Mission Hills region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 4 listings have been posted online, which means leases most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 2 listings have been posted online, which means spaces might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 50% of the listings in the Mission Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,150 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are around 1 stories.
-Most buildings in this region were built in 1981 and are Class B.
+Even though the median size is 2,890 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are approximately 2 floors.
+Most buildings in this region were built in 1981 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this market.
 Most of the residents of Mission Hills work from home.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.